colibri17/back-to-office/README.md

 This planning can be really complicated to perform for humans.
 Especially if there are many constraints to take into account (e.g. return preferences, workstations, maximum room capacities and so on), choosing the best configuration can be really hard.
-Furthermore, there are generally no guarantees that the solution we found is the optimal one.
+Furthermore, there are generally no guarantees that the identified solution is the optimal one.

 In this regards, an optimization algorithm can help.
-In fact, it can take into account different factors, define hard constraints to prevent specified configurations, and allows us to mathematically be sure that the proposed solution is the optimal one.
+It can take into account different factors, define hard constraints to prevent specified configurations, and allow to mathematically be sure that the proposed solution is the optimal one.

+<p align="right">(<a href="#top">back to top</a>)</p>

 ### How it works
-To optimize the planning, an integer optimization program is used.
+To optimize the planning, an integer optimization algorithm is used.
 The optimization model is composed by three main objects:
-1. _The variables_
+1. _The decision variables_
 Each decision variable is a binary variable $x_{ij} \in {0,1}$, which represents whether the resource $i$ on day $j$ comes back to the office.
-The number of resources and the number of days to consider can be both decided within code.
+The number of resources and the number of days to consider can be both selected within the code.
+Along with these variables, we defined some non-linear decision variables that are obtained as the product of two or more binary variables and that are used within the code to express terms in the objective functions or in the constraints.
 2. _The objective function_
 The objective function is composed by different terms.
-Each term is derived from a supposed contingency which is not general and should be customized.
    1. _consecutive days_ - For a resource is easier to come back on consecutive week days, so whenever this occurs the objective function is increased by 1
-   2. same team - For a team working together it is better to come back on the same days, so whenever this occurs the objective function is increased.
+   2. _same team_ - For a team working together it is better to come back on the same days, so whenever this occurs the objective function is increased.
    More precisely, if 2 team members come back on the same day the objective function is increased by 1.
 If 3 team members come back on the same day the objective function is increased by 2, and so on.
    3. _Target presence_ - Every resource should comes back a minimum number of days, encouraging some equity in the returns to the office.
 So, whenever a resource does not reach the mean presence of 2 days a week on the planning period, a penalty equal to the number of missing days is added to the objective function.